yuishihara/chainer-action-conditional-video-prediction/README.md

+# chainer-action-conditional-video-prediction
+Reproduction codes of Action Conditional Video Prediction using Deep Networks in Atari Games with chainer

 # About

 This is a reproduction code of "Action Conditional Video Prediction using Deep Networks in Atari Games" proposed by Oh et al.